mrinmoymena/terraform_iac_ec2/README.md

 This repo contain following
   - Terraform script to create infra in AWS like vpc, subnets,EC2 etc.
-  - This EC2 machines are configured and provisioned with required software using userdata.
+  - These EC2 machines are configured and provisioned with required software using userdata.

 ## 1. Install all required dependencies